A new Queen Elizabeth Hospital

 A new QEH for King’s Lynn and West Norfolk would deliver a sea change in health and care for our local communities in Norfolk, Cambridgeshire, and Lincolnshire.

 The simple truth is that our buildings are in a desperate state and have reached the end of their life.
-We now have 1,528 steel and timber support props in 56 areas of the hospital.
-This is almost three times more props than beds and we are the most propped hospital in the country.
+We now have 3,397 steel and timber support props in 56 areas of the hospital.
+We now have more than six times more props than beds and we are the most propped hospital in the country.

 A new hospital that is fit for the future will enable us to provide outstanding care in world-class facilities and meet the demands of our growing and ageing population.
 We want to become the best rural District General Hospital for patient and staff experience and a new hospital is central to achieving this ambition.